yaya2devops/yahdlp/README.md

 If it is detected,
 - The asset is completely redacted.
-- DLP with a nice color.
+- With a nice DLP color.

 Else, we will tell you.